 If you, like me, are considered part of the “Sandwich Generation”, then you may have already run into the issues of finding the right help for your aging parents.
 Just how and where do you find the parental care you need for your aging parents?!
 Maneuvering the health care system is potentially worse than having a root canal!
 There doesn’t seem to be any one place to go to for help.
 And then, there is the obstacle of working with insurance companies.
 Ugh!
 At times, it feels like everyone is working against you!

-While there isn’t one good answer of how to deal with finding the right help, here’s some practical information to keep in mind when looking.
+While there isn’t one good answer of how to deal with finding the right parental care, here’s some practical information to keep in mind when looking.

-Your number one job is to figure out what help you actually need.
+Your number one job is to figure out what parental care you actually need.
 For us, this has been a hit and miss path, for sure!
 So, figuring out what you really need is an important first step.

 Here are some of the more recent findings regarding loneliness and aging Americans:

 - 18 percent of seniors live alone, while 43 percent report feeling lonely on a regular basis, according to a study conducted by researchers from the University of California, San Francisco (UCSF).

 - Lonely seniors are more likely to decline and die faster.
 The aforementioned UCSF study also found that people 60-years-old and older who reported feeling lonely saw a 45 percent increase in their risk for death.
 Isolated elders also had a 59 percent greater risk of mental and physical decline than their more social counterparts.